Underwood-Inc/strixun-stream-suite/serverless/ENCRYPTION_GUIDE.md

-# 🔐 Cloud Storage Encryption & Authentication Guide
+# [EMOJI] Cloud Storage Encryption & Authentication Guide

 ## The Problem You Identified